This post covers Rush tickets for Broadway shows in NYC.

 Don't forget your photo ID as most shows require this to purchase the tickets.

-Many box offices will allow one person to buy 2 tickets, but some only allow one per person, so be sure to check with the box office of your preferred show.
+Many box offices will allow one person to buy 2 tickets, but some only allow one per person, so be sure to check with the box office about your preferred show.

 The pros and cons of trying for Rush tickets are straightforward.
 The prices (between $27 to $45) cannot be beaten.